-Maintain an online presence.
-Today, the Internet is a key platform for communication and information exchange.
-You should always consider that a prospective client or lead may be referred to your personal website, LinkedIn, or other social profiles.
+Having a presence online is important for communication and information exchange.
+You should always consider that a prospective client or lead may be referred to your personal website, LinkedIn, other social profiles.
 If they find information that is inaccurate, inappropriate, or uninteresting, they may not take the next step and get in touch with you.

-Grow your network.
-The independent workforce is 40 million strong and growing.
+The independent workforce is 64 million strong and growing.
 That means there’s a whole population of people who work like you, many others who share your field, and even more who need or rely on your services and expertise.
 By actively creating and fostering business relationships you can establish a professional network and build your reputation.

-Stay informed.
-Keep up-to-date on industry knowledge, trends, and standards by subscribing to publications, networking with peers, and attending events or conferences.
+Keep up to date on industry knowledge, trends, and standards by subscribing to publications, networking with peers, and attending events or conferences.
 By being aware of the latest changes and developments in your business niche, you can reinforce your expertise.

-Visibility and credibility won’t get you far without first building a strong relationships.
-Especially in world of independent contracting, relationships are a key component to growing a small business.
+Visibility and credibility won’t get you far without first building strong relationships.
+Good relationships are particularly important in growing a small business.
 One of the best ways to start building relationships is through networking.
 Whether this networking is done online via professional and social site, or in-person at functions, conferences, and meetings, the goal is always to form a connection.

 By growing a network of relationships with fellow industry leaders who are seen as trustworthy, knowledgeable, and dedicated, your own credibility will increase as well.
 As your network increases, so will exposure and visibility of your business.
 This will expand your pool of potential clients and help to further develop your business.